andrew/ultimate-awesome/README.md

 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: a curated list of interesting science ideas and links (cognitive/neuro & data science).
 - [my-awesome-list](https://github.com/rahilwazir/my-awesome-list) - Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job (probably yours too).
 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
+- [awesome-monero](https://github.com/safekeys/awesome-monero) - Curated list of links to useful resources for the Monero Cryptocurrency. #Monero #XMR.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo
 - [awesome-sap-on-azure](https://github.com/sanjeevkumar761/awesome-sap-on-azure) - A curated list of awesome SAP on Azure resources, blogs, tools, examples and more.
 - [awesome-ai-saas](https://github.com/sarat9/awesome-ai-saas) - List of handy AI gpt tools and apps for every day life.